Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/PROTOTYPE.md

 # Intended pacing:
 - More key things will be added as we figure them out in section 2!
+- order of the parts correspond with order in which they should be completed (from first to last)

 |  The part!           |  responsible person  |  expected completion date!  |
 | :------------------: | :------------------: |  :-----------------------:  |